thr2301/The-language-cpy/README.md

-***This is a compiler that compiles a language callwd cpy to RISC-V assembly.
-It was created from the scratch for the project of the university course Complilers 1 ***
+#This is a compiler that compiles a language callwd cpy to RISC-V assembly.
+It was created from the scratch for the project of the university course Complilers 1

 **Instructions for the execution:**

 **Some test files are:**
-i) test.cpy
+-i) test.cpy
-ii) onlyMainTest.cpy
+-ii) onlyMainTest.cpy
-iii) moreThanOneDeclarationsTest.cpy
+-iii) moreThanOneDeclarationsTest.cpy
-iv) limitsTest.cpy
+-iv) limitsTest.cpy
-v)smallTest.cpy
+-v)smallTest.cpy
-vi)ifWhileTest.cpy
+-vi)ifWhileTest.cpy
-vii) finalCodeExampleTest.cpy
+-vii) finalCodeExampleTest.cpy

 **The compiler file is:**
 cpy.py